ElusiveMonni/monni_docs/docs/localisation.md

 title: Localisation
 ---

-Monni provides you a way to change language of the bot.
-On guild level the language can be changed from [dashboard](https://monni.fyi/dashboard/).
+Monni provides you a way to change the language of the bot.
+On the guild level the language can be changed from your [dashboard](https://monni.fyi/dashboard/).
 Each user can also set their own preferred language at their [settings](https://monni.fyi/settings/dashboard/localisation).

-Default language is english and its the language used in case some part of Monni isn't translated.
-Below is a table showing what language will be chosen in each situation
+The default language is English and its the language used in the case some part of Monni isn't translated.
+Below is a table showing what language will be chosen in each situation.